Name: Johnny, aka "Johnny White"

-Bio: Juan Diego Rodriguez-Blanco is a postdoctoral researcher working with Prof. Liane G. Benning and Dr. Sam Shaw at the School of Earth and Environment, University of Leeds.
-He is investigating the kinetics and mechanisms of calcium carbonate crystallization using a variety of techniques (from high resolution microscopy to spectroscopic, solid state and synchrotron-based techniques).
-Apart from his addiction to science, he loves macro and landscape photography and is a dangerously fanatical cake lover.
+Bio: Juan Diego Rodriguez-Blanco is an Assistant Professor working at the Nano-Science Center, University of Copenhagen.
+He is investigating calcium carbonate crystallization using a variety of techniques (from high resolution microscopy to spectroscopic, solid state and synchrotron-based techniques).
+Apart from being a compulsive and pathological science fanatic, he loves macro and landscape photography and is a extreme cake lover.

 Posts by Johnny White: